 Infrastructure and Green Cities (IGC)

-Current research being implemented within the group
+Current capacity building projects being implemented within the thematic area